beyondessential/tamanu/docs/models.md

 ### Referral

 A referral to another facility.
 This model is lightweight by design, only tracking the core data of where the referral is for.
 Any medical information related to the referral (for eg a diagnosis) should just be stored on the initiating encounter, while custom metadata should be attached via a SurveyResponse.

+:warning: Not to be confused with a Survey object having `surveyType == 'referral'`!
+This kind of Survey commonly gets shorthanded as a Referral; this practice should be discouraged.

 ### ReportRequest